-Professors Ruff, Bachmann; Associate Professors Bevans, Sharp; Assistant Professors Webb.
-Gabriel, Tappan; Instructors Brewer, Russell

-A student with no high school language will register for Course 4101; with two units he may continue by entering Course 4102 in the same language; with one, three, or four units students will consult the department for placemnt.

-Courses 4101-02 and 3201-02 should be taken without interruption and supplemented with Courses 3108, 3110, 3111, and 3114 as needed for fluency.
+Professors RUFF, BACHMANN; Associate Professors Bevans, SHARF; Assistant Professors WEBB, GABRIEL, TAPPAN; Instructors BREWER, RUSSELL with Courses 3108, 3110, 3111, and 3114 as needed for fluency.

+Registration Instructions:

-Undergraduate courses indicated by an asterisk are given regularly on a three-year cycle and do not come up in the two years covered by this catalog.
+- a) Native speakers register for 4102, subject to placement b) No previous courses in the language register for 4101 c) Two units in high school register for 4102 (review) d) One, three, or four units confer with Department for placement - Courses 4101-02 and 3201-02 should be taken without interruption and supplemented eUndergraduate courses indicated by an asterisk are given regularly on a three-year cycle and do not come up in the two years covered by this catalog.